UTNuclearRoboticsPublic/closed_chain_affordance/README.md

 `cmake --install .` </br>
 Then, you can use the library in other projects by adding the following to your CMakeLists file:</br>
 `FIND_LIBRARY(affordance_util_LIBRARIES affordance_util /usr/local/lib)` </br>
-Note: verify that the affordance_util library was indeed installed in the /usr/local/lib folder.
+Note: verify that the affordance_util library was indeed installed in the /usr/local/lib folder and that the header was placed in the /usr/local/include folder.
 If it was installed somewhere else, replace the path in the above call.
+When uninstalling and reinstalling, manually delete the affordance_util-related files in those folders.